Mutation in the factor II gene

 oral contraception

-or surgery further increase the risk of symptoms.
+, or surgery, further increase the risk of symptoms.

-Prothrombin belongs to a group of plasma proteins that, as a result of damage to blood vessels, are subject to activation and are involved in the process of blood clotting.
-As a result of mutation 20210a in the prothrombin gene, there is an increased synthesis and accumulation of prothrombin in the blood, which raises the risk of thromboembolic diseases (venous and arterial thrombosis, myocardial infarction, stroke).The increased risk of blood vessel thrombosis also has important implications for pregnant women.
-Carrying a prothrombin gene mutation significantly increases the risk of spontaneous miscarriage in the first trimester of pregnancy and numerous pathologies of pregnancy in the third trimester, such as placental detachment and fetal stunting, among others.
+Prothrombin is a plasma protein that is activated by damage to blood vessels and participates in the blood clotting process.
+The 20210a mutation in the prothrombin gene leads to increased synthesis and accumulation in the blood, which increases the risk of thromboembolism (venous and arterial thrombosis, heart attack, stroke).
+The increased risk of blood clots is also significant for pregnant women.
+Carrying a prothrombin gene mutation significantly increases the risk of spontaneous miscarriages in the first trimester and numerous pregnancy abnormalities in the third trimester, such as placental abruption and fetal growth restriction.

 pregnancy,